evhub/coconut/DOCS.md

---jupyter, --ipython    run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter) --autopep8              use autopep8 to format compiled code (remaining args passed to autopep8) --recursionlimit        set maximum recursion depth (default is version-dependent) --color                 show all Coconut messages in the given color --verbose               print verbose debug output
+--jupyter, --ipython    run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter) --autopep8              use autopep8 to format compiled code (remaining args passed to autopep8) --recursionlimit        set maximum recursion depth (default is version-dependent) --tutorial              open the Coconut tutorial in the default web browser --documentation         open the Coconut documentation in the default web browser --color                 show all Coconut messages in the given color --verbose               print verbose debug output
 ```